Information

 Staff should be trained in local procedures/arrangements which should be reviewed and kept up to date.
 Confidence levels will be shaped by the strength of procedures surrounding:

-5.8 How confident are you that you have procedures in place for timely and effective monitoring and reviewing of financial information and budgets for which you are responsible to ensure that central finance deadlines are met?
+5.8 How confident are you that you have procedures in place for timely and effective monitoring and reviewing of financial information and budgets for which you are responsible to ensure that finance systems are updated in line with central finance deadlines?

 The response should reflect the following:

-5.9 How confident are you that you have procedures in place to ensure that budgets are regularly reviewed throughout the year and that budget transfers are completed and authorised in line with corporate finance deadlines?
+5.9 How confident are you that you have procedures in place to ensure that budgets are regularly reviewed throughout the year and that budget transfers are completed. authorised and processed on finance systems in line with corporate finance deadlines?

-You will wish to consider here the mechanisms in place for communicating budgetary information both at the beginning of the year and changes made in-year whether at the time of formal monthly or quarterly reviews or at other times.
+You will wish to consider here the mechanisms in place for communicating budgetary information both at the beginning of the year and changes made in-year.
+Transfers should be confirmed and processed as soon as you are aware of them in order for finance systems to reflect the most up to date budget position, improving financial reporting.
 This would also cover the transfer of funds between one area and another or between the centre and your area.

-5.10 How confident are you that you regularly review internal financial reports which report actual against budget outturn and discuss progress with your director or equivalent?
-How do you ensure this is achieved in line with corporate finance deadlines and what action is taken following financial review to ensure a balanced budget is achieved?
+5.10 How confident are you that you regularly review internal financial reports which report actual against budget outturn and discuss progress with your director or equivalent on how to ensure this is achieved in line with corporate finance deadlines and what action is to be taken following financial review to ensure a balanced budget is achieved?

 The review of the regular financial reports needs to take account of both forecast outturn positions and year-to-date actual costs against profiled budget spend.